akash-vartak/691_ds_dataexploration/README.md

 3. I then proceeded to create visualisations and using them provided analysis of relationship between various variable/columns.
 4. Lastly, I picked one variable to be a dependent variable, and two others to be predictor variables and generated a 2-D plot to show whether the predictor variables provide information (and what information) about the the dependent variable.
 And then explained why I think they do or do not.

-### Contribution:
-Any issue or pull request is welcome as long as the format of the jupyter notebook is followed and proper sections and subsections are created and indexed.

 ### License:
 Although this is not assigned a particular license, it is free for anyone to use.

 **If you are a student and referring to this for help on any assignment or homework or project or other forms of coursework, do not forget to include it as a reference AND to cite it in your solutions to prevent violation of Academic Integrity.**

+### Contribution:
+Any issue or pull request is welcome as long as the format of the jupyter notebook is followed and proper sections and subsections are created and indexed.

+<br><br>
-#### The actual problem statement of the assignment:
+**_The actual problem statement of the assignment:_**

 Choose any dataset from the [Open Baltimore](https://data.baltimorecity.gov/) collection except for variations of the Victim Based Crime Data that I explored in my DataExploration notebook.
 Choose a dataset that allows you to perform the following tasks:

 - Load the data into a Jupyter notebook.
 Explain briefly (using markdown) what the Open Baltimore website says about the dataset.
 Do a head(50) and tail(50) on the data frame after loading the data.
 Explain any observations you can make about the dataset and its quality from just that output.